Gordae/CaneOS/README.md

 How To Install

-* Download Contents From This Page. https://github.com/Gordae/CaneOS/archive/master.zip
+* Download The Contents From This Page. https://github.com/Gordae/CaneOS/archive/master.zip
 * Extract The Contents Of CaneOS-master.zip.
 * Open Pycharm, If You Don't Have Pycharm, Install It.
 * Import CaneOS Into Pycharm.